 Just on the other side of the Beeston Bump, you will find the charming town of Sheringham.
 It also has a blue flag beach and some interesting museums too.
 You can also catch the North Norfolk Railway to Holt.
 Read more about things to do in Sheringham.

 Like Cromer, Wells is a fishing town, with a lovely beach lined with beach huts.
 It doesn’t have a pier, but it does have a lifeboat station.
-Don’t miss the horse sculpture in the harbor which shows the dramatic tides.
-Our guide to Wells is coming soon.
+Don’t miss the horse sculpture in the harbor (from May through September) which shows the dramatic tides.

 It’s probably the most high-end town on the Suffolk Coast.
 Like Cromer, it has an iconic pier, but their pier does have an arcade and some shops.